Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/Components Delivered/02-Architecture.md

 - **Account Abstraction Layer (AA Layer)**
 Manages user identity and registration flows, including support for Pure Proxy-based root accounts, SE-attested mobile proxy accounts, and registration of recovery items such as NFC tags or VCA tokens (secure file for cloud backup)

 - **Authentication Layer**
-Provides on-device authentication and transaction validation via the Secure Element.
-It includes the AUTH extrinsic and enforces compliance with DSP-SCA by validating user input (e.g., biometric unlock + randomized keypad) directly within the TEE.
+Provides on-device authentication and trusted action validation (including transaction validation) via the Secure Element.
+It includes the `AUTH` extrinsics and implements the **TAVP protocol**, enforcing DSP-SCA compliance by validating user input (e.g., biometric unlock + randomized keypad) directly within the TEE.

 - **Recovery Layer**
   Implements a flexible, threshold-based recovery mechanism using combinations of NFC tags and VCA-based secure backup files.
 Recovery flows are handled entirely within the trusted execution environment, without reliance on external services or seed phrases.